 Former Executive Director, Camden County Municipal Utilities Authority & Senior Advisor, The Water Center at Penn

 Andrew currently works with the Water Center at the University of Pennsylvania on various projects related to the Delaware River watershed.
 Prior to that, he served as Executive Director and Chief Engineer of the Camden County Municipal Utilities Authority.

 Former Commissioner, Philadelphia Water & Executive Director, The Water Center at Penn

 Howard Neukrug is the former Commissioner and CEO of Philadelphia Water, where he was responsible for all aspects of utility operations, environmental compliance, engineering, financing, budgeting, capital and strategic planning, customer service, human resources, and legal and policy decisions for its drinking water/wastewater/stormwater system serving 2.3 million people.
 At Penn, he is the director of the Water Center and teaching courses on the water industry and the role of water in urban sustainability and resiliency.
 He is also a Principal with CASE Environmental, LLC, where he provides consulting services to cities and utilities in urban planning, systems design, sustainability, organizational development, strategic planning and trends and innovations in the global water industry.

-Director of Programs & Applied Research, The Water Center at Penn
+Director of Programs and Applied Research, The Water Center at Penn

 Karl Russek has over 25 years of experience in the areas of legacy pollutants, natural resources damage assessment, emerging environmental risks, industry/regulatory interface, and stakeholder management in the United States and globally.
 He holds a Master of Science degree in Environmental Quality Science from the University of Alaska where he focused assessment and restoration of freshwater systems.
 He most recently founded and managed the international environmental business for a leading global insurer.